 This issue we meet Kelly McClure, designer of the Sockhead Hat.
 We head ‘Down Sheepy Lane’ as we meet Debbie Dancer.
 We review Plum Deluxe Tea.
 Our guest article is from Leah Ball who tells us all about her 100 day plan.
 Kay is back discussing the speed of life and how she slows things down a little.
 Dan writes about how he plans his knitting and in turn, his life.

 We are delighted in issue 3 to share a very special exclusive knitting pattern by Kay.
 Within this issue you will find the complete pattern for the Hedgerow Cowl.
 We also meet the author of Sock Architecture.
 Kay brings order to chaos and Kim Hines writes about spinning dog hair!

 Welcome to our Stuffie Special!!
 What better way to start the issue than with an article from Kay all about the birth of Mrs Bakery Bear.
 Who better to welcome in our Meet the Designer segment than the Queen of Stuffie’s Susan Claudino.
 Dan writes about our new series, ‘The New Adventures of the Bakery Bears’ and Michelle McKean tells us how she ‘Shares the Knowledge’.

 Welcome to our very first issue!
 In Kay’s first ever article she tells us how she designed the Incantation Socks.
 Our first guest article comes from Victoria Crum who tells us how she finds inspiration.
-Our very first ‘Meet the Designer’ is the Sockmatician.
-And we also welcome Gill from Bertie and Poppet!
+Our very first ‘Meet the Designer’ plus we also welcome the rather lovely Gill from Bertie and Poppet!